Xilinx/VMC_Help/AIE/FIR_Resampler_Filter/README.md

 When this option is enabled, the tool allows you to specify reloadable filter coefficients via input port.

+#### Provide second set of output ports
+When this option is enabled, a second output port is added to the block producing the same data as the first output port.

 #### Filter coefficients
 This field should be specified with the asymmetric filter coefficients and must be in the range 4 to 240 inclusive.

+#### Filter length
+When using reloadable filter coefficients, use this parameter to specify the number of taps in the filter.

 #### Interpolation factor
 An unsigned integer which describes the Interpolation factor of the